-Midsummer Night's Dream by "The Wanderer's Eye"
+Midsummer Night's Dream, a photo by "The Wanderer's Eye" on Flickr.

 I had been trying to get a heart shaped bokeh ever since the time I first saw pics with heart shaped bokehs.
 After many attempts spanning over a few months (including times that I thought it is not worth it and gave up), I finally succeeded in getting my maiden successful photo with heart shaped bokeh.